 It’s so hard to say goodbye to hiking Glacier National Park for the year.
 But a foot of snow blanketed the park last night, and shut down the Going to the Sun Road at St. Mary and Lake McDonald.
 Here at Glacier Guides and Montana Raft, we explore our beloved backyard year round, but the closure of the road does confirm that winter is here to stay.

 Which means that it’s time to catch y’all up on what we did in Glacier National Park this spring, summer, and fall.
 During those seasons, we’re busy guiding hiking trips in the park and floating down the Flathead River.
-So this quiet time of year is good for talking about one of our favorite topics:
+This quiet time of year is good for talking about one of our favorite topics:

 Hiking Glacier National Park